oroinc/documentation/commerce/community/code_version_control.rst

 Submit a Pull Request
 ---------------------

-The best way to contribute a bug fix or enhancement is to submit a pull request to `OroCRM <http://github.com/orocrm/>`_.
+The best way to contribute a bug fix or enhancement is to submit a pull request to the `OroCommerce <http://github.com/orocommerce/application>`_ repository on GitHub.

 Before you submit your pull request consider the following guidelines: